-© 2017 VSA Texas.
-The Opening Minds, Opening Door (OMOD) training materials must be 32 reproduced in whole and without modification, interpretation, abbreviation or any other alteration.
+© 2017 Art Spark Texas.
+The Opening Minds, Opening Doors (OMOD) training materials must be 32 reproduced in whole and without modification, interpretation, abbreviation or any other alteration.
 The copyright notice at the bottom of each page and the full statement of the Notice of Copyright and Grant of Limited Non-Exclusive License must be clear and legible on each copy.
-For more information, contact: info@vsatx.org 3/16/17
+For more information, contact: info@artsparktx.org 3/16/17

-Warm-Up Activity (10 minutes) Writing Exercise 1: First Impressions (25 minutes) Read to Your Peers: First Impressions (20-30 minutes) Lecture on Description and Point of View (10 minutes) Writing Exercise 2: Description (30 minutes) • Break (5 minutes) • Energizer (5 minutes) Read to Your Peers: Description (30-45 minutes) Lesson Review (5 minutes) PARTICIPANT Homework Assignment (5 minutes) © 2017 VSA Texas.
-The Opening Minds, Opening Door (OMOD) trainin reproduced in whole and without modification, interpretation, abbreviation or an y other alteration.
-The copyright notice at the bottom of each page and the full statement of the Notice of Copyright and Grant of Limited Non-Exclusive License must be clear and legible on each copy.
-For more information, contact: info@vsatx.org 3/16/17
+Warm-Up Activity (10 minutes)

+Writing Exercise 1: First Impressions (25 minutes)

+Read to Your Peers: First Impressions (20-30 minutes)

+• Lecture on Description and Point of View (10 minutes)

+Writing Exercise 2: Description (30 minutes)

+Break (5 minutes)

+• Energizer (5 minutes)

+• Read to Your Peers: Description (30-45 minutes)

+Lesson Review (5 minutes)

+PARTICIPANT Homework Assignment (5 minutes)

+© 2017 Art Spark Texas.
+The Opening Minds, Opening Doors (OMOD) train reproduced in whole and without modification, interpretation, abbreviation or a copyright notice at the bottom of each page and the full statement of the N Grant of Limited Non-Exclusive License must be clear and legible on information, contact: info@artsparktx.org 3/16/17 ny other alteration.
+The otice of Copyright and

-Opening Mind ls, Opening Doors -------------- -------------------
+Opening Minds, Opening Doors --------- -------- --------- -------